naderfares/spring-data-dynamodb/docs/pages/documentation/operational/Amazon-DynamoDB-Accelerator-(DAX).md

+---
+layout: page
+title: Amazon DynamoDB Accelerator (DAX)
+parent: Operational
+---

 # Overview

 > Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up
 > to a 10x performance improvement – from milliseconds to microseconds – even at millions of requests per second.
+DAX
-DAX does
+> does
 > all the heavy lifting required to add in-memory acceleration to your DynamoDB tables, without requiring developers to
 > manage cache invalidation, data population, or cluster management.